SampathNB/Weather-Buddy/README.md

 # Weather Buddy

-Live weather report app with atrificial view of weather.
+Get the latest weather forecasts, updates, and alerts for your location with our comprehensive weather website.

 ## Authors